wagiminator/ATtiny13-TinySolder/README.md

 # TinySolder - T12 Soldering Station based on ATtiny13A
-TinySolder is a simple T12 Quick Heating Soldering Station based on the ATtiny13A featuring in 700 bytes of code:
+TinySolder is a simple T12 Quick Heating Soldering Station based on the ATtiny13A featuring in less than 500 bytes of code:
 - Temperature measurement of the tip
 - Direct control of the heater
 - Temperature control via potentiometer